 - Bend the knees, lean forward from the waist, and lower the weight to the floor to lower the weight.

 There is no denying that a heavy bench press is the king in building big chest.
 The pectorals, front deltoids, and triceps.
 The bench press is a fundamental upper-body compound exercise that promotes muscle growth, strength, and density.

 How to do the barbell flat bench press

-- Lie on a flat bench, with your feet on the floor to balance with medium grip width.
+- To balance, lie on a flat bench with your feet on the floor and a medium grip width.

 - Lower the bar slowly and control until it touches just below the chest.

 - Then press the bar upwards until your arms are fully locked.

 This exercise will help you widen and lengthen your lats.
 With the exception of the pull bar, no other equipment is required, making this a great exercise that can be done almost anywhere.